IHE/ITI.Finance/input/pagecontent/ITI-YY2.md

 *Note: The use of "http" or "https" in URL does not override requirements to use TLS for security purposes.*

-A Beneficiary Manager shall support responding to a request for both the JSON and the XML messaging formats as defined in FHIR.
-A Terminology Consumer shall accept either the JSON or the XML messaging formats as defined in FHIR.
+A Beneficiary Manager SHALL support responding to a request for both the JSON and the XML messaging formats as defined in FHIR.
+A Beneficiary Requestor SHALL accept either the JSON or the XML messaging formats as defined in FHIR.
 See [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) for more details.

 See [ITI TF-2: Appendix W](https://profiles.ihe.net/ITI/TF/Volume2/ch-W.html) for informative implementation material for